damix55/kbd/README.md

 ## Laptop
 * **Huawei Matebook 14 (2018)**
 * Wide mode and Backspace on Caps Lock can be enabled on Windows by using [SharpKeys](https://github.com/randyrants/sharpkeys) and importing `windows/wide_mode.skl`
 * Nav layer (only arrow key) can be enabled on Windows by using [AutoHotkey](https://www.autohotkey.com/) with `windows/nav_layer`.
-The nav layer can be enabled pressing `Alt`.
+The nav layer can be enabled pressing `Alt`

 ## Layout
 Custom Colemak layout with Right Alt layer of accented letters, symbols and numbers.

 ### Windows
 To install, just extract `windows/colemak_custom.zip` and run then `setup.exe`.
-Then select *Colemak - Custom* layout under *English (United States)* in settings.
+Then select *Colemak - Custom* layout under *English (United States)* in settings

 ### Linux
 Override Colemak layout in `/usr/share/X11/xkb/symbols/US` with the one in `colemak_custom.xkb`.
-Then select *Colemak* layout under *English (US)* in settings.
+Then select *Colemak* layout under *English (US)* in settings

 ## Todo
 - [ ] Script for autoinstalling Colemak Custom in Linux